-If you do it right, real estate can be one of the best investments you can make with your money.
-It can offer passive income and long-term wealth and even become a full-time career if you're really dedicated to your craft.
+If you do it right, real estate can be one of the best investments you make with your money.
+It can offer passive income and long-term wealth -- and even become a full-time career if you're really dedicated to your craft.
 It's especially advantageous when compared to (and done in tandem with) other investment options.

 Are you considering putting money into real estate?
 Use this guide to understand the benefits and drawbacks of investing in real estate, as well as how to get started.